Valsinev/belejki.rest/README.md

 - spring.jpa.hibernate.ddl-auto=create

-Or you can set up the database schema locally, use the provided SQL script.

-### Step 1: Create a Database
-- First, create a new MySQL database (e.g., `my_project_db`):

-sql
-CREATE DATABASE my_project_db;

-### Ster 2: Run the Schema Script
-Import the SQL script to create all tables and relationships.

-- Option 1: Using MySQL Workbench
-   Open MySQL Workbench
-   Connect to your local MySQL server
-   Open the script: File > Open SQL Script and select docs/init-database.sql Click the lightning bolt to execute the script

-- Option 2: Using MySQL CLI
-  mysql -u your_username -p my_project_db < docs/init-database.sql
-  Replace your_username and my_project_db with your actual credentials and DB name

 This setting controls how Hibernate handles your database schema at startup.
 Possible values:
 | Value         | Description                                                          |
 | ------------- | -------------------------------------------------------------------- |